timitaiwo/GPU_programming/mojo-gpu-programming/README.md

 Run `cd mojo-gpu-programming` to change into the newly created directory

-Then ran `pixi add mojo`
+Then ran `pixi add mojo` to add mojo

-To activate the environment run `pixi shell`
+To activate the pixi environment run `pixi shell`

+To build a file `mojo build path/to/file`

+To run the file without `mojo path/to/file`

 ### Setup
 Create the below .vscode/settings.json if you install the Mojo language extension in vscode